 International Baccalaureate (IB)

 International Baccalaureate courses are very popular outside of the U.S., but a growing number of American high schools now offer students a chance to earn college credit through the IB program.
 Unlike with AP, IB tests require a student to have completed an IB course prior to sitting for the exam.
 However, not all schools in the U.S. will offer credit for singular IB test scores but rather require the completion of a comprehensive IB diploma.

 The IB diploma takes teens two years to complete and require courses in six disciplines.
 While the AP curriculum allows students to play to their strengths, the IB diploma program takes a more holistic approach and forces students to master not only traditional subjects like experimental science and math but also learn a foreign language, write an essay, complete a community service project, and pass tests in every single content area.
 IB exams are scored on a 1-7 scale with 4 generally being considered as passing (like a 3 on the AP).

-It’s a common misconception that IB credits are not widely recognized by the colleges and universities in the U.S. While this was a fairly accurate assessment a handful of years ago, today almost 1,700 American post-secondary school award credit for IB.
+It’s a common misconception that IB credits are not widely recognized by colleges and universities in the U.S. While this was a fairly accurate assessment a handful of years ago, today almost 1,700 American post-secondary schools award credit for IB.
 As with AP, individual school’s policies vary and need to be explored on a case-by-case basis.

 The University of Florida will give you 3-4 credits for a score of a 4 and 6-8 credits for anything above a 5.
 The prestigious Barnard College offers varying degrees of credit for scores ranging from 5-7, but no longer allows IB to take the place of the school’s general education requirements.
 Caltech will not give credit for any IB coursework, however, they do not grant credit for AP either.